 Here’s what Icy Avalanche tinted at 50% lighter looks like:

 Just perfect!
 I was sold, so I finished off the remaining two walls (don’t judge us, we hadn’t cut in that messy corner yet):

 It’s amazing what a difference the Icy Avalanche made in the room–it was liberating to paint over that bland ivory.

 Other new purchases…

 You’ll also notice in the pictures above that we mounted a new TV, put up a new fan, and put together a new couch.
 These were three purchases we planned to make for the new house.
 We have embarrassingly been watching the smallest, worst TV on the planet but decided to hold off on buying something nice until we finally bought a house.
 I had also dreamed of having a small sectional couch, but it just wouldn’t fit in any of the apartments we’ve lived in.

 And my mom modeling the after!
 We got the Ikea Nockeby 3-seat sectional in black and white with wood legs.

 I also cannot recommend our new fan enough!
-You can buy it here (affiliate link!)…and it’s MUCH cheaper on Amazon than it is in other places!
+You can buy it here (affiliate link)!
 It’s so sleek looking, super quiet, and produces great air flow.
 It’s remote controlled and has a dimmer, too.
 If you don’t love this one but want a black fan, make sure to check out my post on 10 black ceiling fans I was considering before settling on this one.